raushgit/raushgit/README.md

 <br />

 <div align="center"> <h3>Welcome to My Coding Journey 🚀</h3> <p>I'm Raush, a passionate full-stack developer and future AL/ML engineer with a love for creating meaningful software solutions.
-Whether it's designing seamless web applications, building apps engines in Java, studying functions in IILM UNIVERSITY, or exploring the depths of computer vision, I'm always eager to learn, innovate, and share.
+Whether it's designing seamless web applications, building apps engines in Java, or exploring the depths of computer vision, I'm always eager to learn, innovate, and share.
 Dive into my projects and see how I bring ideas to life through code!</p> </div>

 - 🚀 I'm currently pursuing a **Bachelor of Computer Science**.
 I've also been **sharpening my skills in software development**.
 I'm also diving into **React Native** and **OpenCV** to broaden my expertise in application development and computer vision.
 - ⭐ Check out my top repositories!
 Feel free to contribute or leave a star 💫—your feedback means a lot to me.